AbstractXan/abstractxan/src/website.md

 # Blog
 ## Tackling offcampus placements

+### Introduction
+This blog post is a collection of my personal experiences and isn't an exhaustive list of things to do/learn.
+I hope it comes in handy for people who need this.

 ### Programming Language
 Learn ONE programming language.
 And lean it all the way.
 So much so that you could/should create your own piece of software/tool.
-(Like I wrote Mizi)
+(Like I wrote Mizi).
+I recommend working with C++ when you're starting off.
+Try to understand what's happening under the hood.
+After significant practice you should be able to understand the tradeoff between space and time complexities.

 “Dude I like python.
 I absolutely hate C++”.
 If you’re this guy, ENSURE that you understand C++ inside out and then shrug it off simply because it doesn’t suite you.

 ### Learn a programming language checklist
-- [ ] Primitive data types and their usage (Other languages could include many more)
+- Primitive data types and their usage (Other languages could include many more)
--   - [ ] Int, Float, String, Bool
+- - Int, Float, String, Bool
--   - [ ] Arrays, Dynamic arrays/SLICES?
+- - Arrays, Dynamic arrays/SLICES?
--   - [ ] Maps/Dictionary
+- - Maps/Dictionary
-- [ ] Composite data types:  structs
+- Composite data types:  structs
-- [ ] Functions for primitive data types:
+- Functions for primitive data types:
--   - [ ] Types conversions: eg. int -> string / string -> int
+- - Types conversions: eg. int -> string / string -> int
--   - [ ] Traversing through the data structure: eg. Iterators for maps, vectors (C++)
+- - Traversing through the data structure: eg. Iterators for maps, vectors (C++)
-- [ ] Learn how to use standard libraries.
+- Learn how to use standard libraries.
 ABSOLUTE MUST.
 Eg. C++ : vector, string, algorithm, hash map, list, queue, stack, dequeue, sets.
 Understand that these are abstractions for ADTs and could be implemented however you want.

-- “I’ll create my own library is the wrong way of solving the problem.”
+“I’ll create my own library" is the wrong way of solving a problem.
+When giving interviews - people test your knowledge about Datta structures and

-- [ ] Implementation of OOPS concept in that language.
+- Implementation of OOPS concept in that language.
 Eg. Python, C++ supports OOPs, Golang does it differently.
--   - [ ] Understand how one uses abstractions
+- - Understand how one uses abstractions
--   - [ ] Ensure you know how to use encapsulation while solving a problem.
+- - Ensure you know how to use encapsulation while solving a problem.
 DONOT USE GLOBAL VARIABLES.
 It’s a red flag.
 Platforms like LEETCODE help you create a solution class where you could try this out. (???)
--   - [ ] Understand Inheritence and Polymorphism and it’s implementation in your own language.
+- - Understand Inheritence and Polymorphism and it’s implementation in your own language.
 You might not need this much while doing CP (Competitive Programming)

 ### Programming Patterns Checklist
 - [ ] Recursion vs Memory/Memoization